Skip to main content

 Laying Burdens Down

-In a previous post I wrote about forgiving myself - about laying burdens at Jesus’ feet.
+In a previous post I wrote about forgiving myself - about laying my burdens at Jesus’ feet.
 Matthew 11:28 invites the weary to come and find rest.
 I did that.
 I confronted the guilt, shame, heartache and pain I had carried for years.
 I laid it at His feet, and left it there.

 It’s only been a week, but I feel lighter.
 Happier.
 More grateful.